 {IsAbsent(PathAgent_In.FinancialInstitutionIdentification.Name) OR

 (PathAgent_In.FinancialInstitutionIdentification.Name = “NOTPROVIDED” AND

+IsPresent(PathAgent_In.FinancialInstitutionIdentification.PostalAddress.AddressLine[1] AND

-)
+IsAbsent(PathAgent_In.FinancialInstitutionIdentification.PostalAddress.AddressLine[2] )

 }

 /* IF Name is absent then PostalAddress must be absent according to CBPR+ UG rules.
 IF Name = “NOTPROVIDED”, it may come from translation option B or C to MX and therefore AddressLine must also be equal to “NOTPROVIDED” unless a MT location was present.
+Only the first occurrence of AddressLine can be present for this scenario.
 If Account is present, it is not translated. */

+/* Note that in camt messages, there is no rules in the Agent.
+So Name can be absent with AdressLine[1,2,3] present.
+In that case the above criteria are not fully correct and translation to option D should take place but is not foreseen here.
+Ths makes the translation rules very complex and we do the assumption that in camt messages, Agents will be used in the same way as in pacs messages ie if AddressLine is present then Name is present too. */

 Call SubfunctionOnlyClearingSystemMemberID